Early retirement may be more than an idle dream for Millennials.

 The most important tip might be to start saving early and keep at it.

 “The biggest benefit in any savings plan is time.
-If you start putting money away at a younger age and you're consistent with it, you've got a long runway and you're going to amass a fair amount of money," said Patricia Hausknost, City National Bank wealth planner and senior vice president.
+If you start putting money away at a younger age and you're consistent with it, you've got a long runway and you're going to amass a fair amount of money," said Paul DeLauro, manager of wealth planning for City National Bank.
 “You've got the luxury of time."

 But retirement savings alone likely won't be enough to retire early and maintain your current lifestyle.
 Fortunately, planning early can make it possible for you to optimize your retirement savings and also explore other ways to build the wealth you need to support you in early retirement.